TheArturthur/CoppermindScraper/Cosmere/Vorin.md

 ### Morality
 #### Calling
-All Vorins are expected to choose a **Calling**, their greatest talent, and practice it until death.
+All Vorins are expected to choose a **Calling**, their greatest talent, granted to them by the Almighty, and practice it until death.
 However, it seems acceptable for one to choose to change their Calling.
 In the Alethi variety of Vorinism, fighting is considered the most important Calling, as the Almighty depends on Alethi to join the Heralds' army in their afterlife and win back the Tranquiline Halls.
 The ardents are supposed to help someone follow their Calling, helping them to set goals for them to achieve in furtherance of it.
 When one furthers their Calling enough, they **Elevate**, one goes through multiple Elevations in the pursuance of their Calling.

 #### Glory